You can enable encryption by editing the configuration parameters of an existing vSAN cluster.

 - Click the Configure tab.

-- On the Edit vSAN settings dialog, check the Encryption check box, and select a KMS cluster.
+- On the vSAN Services dialog, enable Encryption, and select a KMS cluster.

-- (Optional) If the storage devices in your cluster contain sensitive data, select the Erase disks before use check box.
+- (Optional) If the storage devices in your cluster contain sensitive data, select Erase Disks Before Use.